Synthetixio/SIPs/sips/sip-60.md

 ```
 interface ISynthetixEscrow {
     // Views

-    // Check whether an address has migrated from the Old reward escrow to the new contract
-    function accountMigrated(address account) external view returns (bool);

     // Check whether an address has migrated their escrowed SNX to L2 staking.
     function accountMigratedToL2(address account) external view returns (bool);